aeternity/aeternity/docs/configuration.md

             "height": 1100
 ```

-It is also possible to set the configuration in an enviroment variable.
+It is also possible to set the configuration in an environment variable.

 Example: ```AE__CHAIN__HARD_FORKS='{"1":{"acccounts_file": "hf_dir/genesis/accounts.json", "height":0}}'```